 Market Transparency Monitoring

-Gas Regulation 715/2009 defines a comprehensive list of publication requirements in the gas sector.
-For electricity a dedicated Regulation 543/2013 stipulates detailed transparency obligations for data owners.
-ECRB is reporting on annual basis on the level of compliance in the Contracting Parties with the related duties stemming from the Energy Community acquis communautaire.
+Gas Regulation (EC) 715/2009 defines a comprehensive list of publication requirements in the gas sector.
+For electricity a dedicated Regulation (EU) 543/2013 stipulates detailed transparency obligations for data owners.
+ECRB assesses and reports on the level of compliance in the Contracting Parties with the related duties stemming from the Energy Community acquis communautaire.

 Electricity Cross-Border Transmission Capacity Monitoring